Best OLED TV: Six of the best OLED TVs

 Sony’s Acoustic Surface Audio system again works its magic in delivering an audio performance that’s big in size and accurate in terms of where effects and dialogue are placed, pushing sound into a room in a manner that other TVs struggle to do.
 The woofers add some punch to the low frequencies too, giving the TV some well need oomph.

-The connectivity covers two HDMI 2.1 inputs with support for eARC, VRR, ALLM, and 4K/120Hz.
-For PS5 gamers there is the Auto Tone Mapping feature that optimises the HDR performance but with no support for AMD FreeSync or Nvidia G-Sync.
 Input lag is faster than the A95K at 16.7ms, but the LG and Samsung TVs on this list can go quicker.
 A new addition for the A95L is the inclusion of Dolby Vision Game mode to help extract more contrast and brightness from supported games.

 The A95L’s smart features are delivered by Google TV, which means it is covered for the main global streaming services, as well as UK’s catch up services which are available as separate apps.
 You also get the BRAVIA Cam bundled in, although our reviewer didn’t feel the need to make much use of it.